Titus Davis

-Titus Davis (January 3, 1993 – November 11, 2020) was an American professional football player who was a wide receiver.
+Titus Davis (January 3, 1993 – November 11, 2020) was an American football player.
 He played college football for the Central Michigan Chippewas, and holds the school records for both career receiving yards and touchdowns.
 Davis was signed by the San Diego Chargers as an undrafted free agent in 2015.
-His younger brother, Corey, is a wide receiver for the New York Jets.
+His younger brother, Corey, was a wide receiver for the New York Jets.

 Early years

 Davis attended Wheaton Warrenville South High School in Wheaton, Illinois and starred alongside his brother and eventual Western Michigan Broncos standout, Corey Davis.
 In 2010, he helped lead the team to a perfect 14–0 record and an Illinois Class 7A state championship, where he caught six passes for 104 yards and two touchdowns in the state championship game.
 He finished the season with 58 receptions for 1,239 yards and 18 touchdowns, earning All-state honors from the Chicago Tribune and Champaign Gazette.
 Davis was also a state qualifier in the long jump (best of 7.29 meters or 23 feet, 11 inches), 4 × 100m (42.14 seconds) and 4 × 200m (1:27.82 minutes) in track & field as a junior.
 He also competed in sprints and posted personal-best times of 11.14 seconds in the 100-meter dash and 22.24 seconds in the 200-meter dash.